JonasAlfredsson/docker-fail2ban/README.md

 - `/data/action.d/`
 - `/data/filter.d/`

-Files found in these folders will then be symlinked over to the corresponding fail2ban folders under `/etc/fail2ban/<...>` at startup of this container.
+Files found in these folders will be symlinked over to the corresponding fail2ban folders, under `/etc/fail2ban/<...>`, at startup of this container.
 If you add a custom file that has the exact same name as a file which exist at one of those locations, the destination file will be overwritten by the custom one while a message is printed in the log notifying you about it.